-Plot is a literary term used to describe the events that make up a story or the main part of a story.
+Plot is a literary term used to describe the events that make up a story, or the main part of a story.
 These events relate to each other in a pattern or a sequence.
 The structure of a novel depends on the organization of events in the plot of the story.

-When Lizzie goes to meet her friend, she runs into Mr. Darcy, who proposes and Lizzie rejects.
+When Lizzie goes to meet her friend, she runs into Mr. Darcy, who proposes, and Lizzie rejects.
 She then writes him a letter telling him why she dislikes him.
 He writes back, clearing up all misunderstandings and accusations.
-Jane runs away with Mr. Wickham and Lizzie realizes that Mr. Darcy is not as bad a man as she thought him to be.
+Jane runs away with Mr. Wickham, and Lizzie realizes that Mr. Darcy is not as bad a man as she had thought him to be.

-Functions of a Plot
+Function of Plot

-A plot is one of the most important parts of a story and has many different purposes.
+A plot is one of the most important parts of a story, and has many different purposes.
 Firstly, the plot focuses attention on the important characters and their roles in the story.
-It motivates the characters to affect the story and connects the events in an orderly manner.
-It creates a desire for the reader to go on reading by absorbing them in the middle of the story, wanting to know what happens next.
+It motivates the characters to affect the story, and connects the events in an orderly manner.
+The plot creates a desire for the reader to go on reading by absorbing them in the middle of the story, ensuring they want to know what happens next.